-US banks report mixed results, see consumers as still fairly healthy
+US Banks Report Mixed Results, See Consumers As Still Fairly Healthy

 Operating profits were boosted by higher net interest income following several Federal Reserve rate increases that enabled JPMorgan to charge more for loans.

-"When thinking about consumer credit... what really matters is the strength of the labor market," Barnum told reporters on a conference call.
-"And obviously the labor market remains quite strong."
+"When thinking about consumer credit... what really matters is the strength of the labour market," Barnum told reporters on a conference call.
+"And obviously the labour market remains quite strong."

 JPMorgan's increase in net interest income was not matched at other leading banks, which reported decreases in that area to the shifting balance of deposits and loans.